avaseduard/iShop-frontend/README.md

 - Axios

 To do:
-- categories: Laptops, tablets and phones + TVs and cameras
+- categories and subs:
-- subcategories: Laptops, Tablets, Phones + TVs, Photo cameras, Video cameras
+  - Portables: Laptops, Tablets, Phones
-- convert all js to jsx
+  - Wearables: Watches, Earphones

 Helpers:
 - € symbol